WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 Network requests (e.g. fetch or iframe) from the unsigned bundle could expose IP address of the user, in the same way as regular navigation does.
-See also this [section](#network-access) in the explainer about how network requests from untrusted bundles should be performed or not.
+See also this [section](#network-access) about how network requests from untrusted bundles should be performed or not.

-For “trusted” Web Bundle navigation within the unsigned bundle scope of the distributorUrl, it shouldn’t expose more information than the original web site.
+Navigation and subresource requests within the [unsigned bundle scope](#loading-a-trusted-unsigned-bundle) of a "trusted" bundle should expose strictly less information than loading each contained resource directly from the server, since it stops exposing the time that resource was needed.

 #### 9. Does this specification enable new script execution/loading mechanisms?